Infinite-Horizon Reach-Avoid Zero-Sum Games via Deep Reinforcement Learning

 It is observed that the empirical success rate of viability kernel is higher than backward reachable set.
 There are multiple reasons behind it.
 First, the simulation horizon is not long enough for an initial state to be driven towards the backward reachable set.
 In addition, for backward reachable set, a single failure in control may push the trajectory away from the target set in the future.
 However, for viability kernel, multiple failures in control are allowed if controls at the boundary of the viability kernel keep the trajectory inside the constraint set.

-We remark here that the high-dimensional experiments are challenging because there is a lack of efficient methods to check the sufficiency of neural network model capacity and solve the non-convex optimization problem \eqref{eq:cql_loss}, which are common problems but also active research areas in deep RL \cite{fan2020theoretical}.
+We remark here that the high-dimensional experiments are challenging because there is a lack of efficient methods to check the sufficiency of neural network model capacity and to solve the non-convex optimization problem \eqref{eq:cql_loss}, which are common problems in deep RL and on-going research directions in the deep RL community \cite{fan2020theoretical}.